cs326-f21-omicron/cs326-final-omicron/docs/final.md

 ## Conclusion

 Luke: In my opinion, working with pure HTML, CSS, and client-side JS is way more difficult than it needed to be.
 It's very hard to share a component between sites, while dynamically loading data is equally hard.
+Hung: I think the most difficult part is to make the website responsive.
+I think working HTML, CSS, and JS is easier than I expected.